Mina alla Bussola dal vivo

-Mina alla Bussola dal vivo is Italian singer Mina's first live album.
+Mina alla Bussola dal vivo is the first live album by Italian singer Mina, released by PDU and distributed by Durium.
 Mina was the first Italian woman to record a live album during her performance at the Bussola, a popular night club in Marina di Pietrasanta, Versilia, Tuscany, Italy.
 She recorded this live in occasion of tenth year of her smashing career.